Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Figure \ref{fig_coeff} reports the coefficient estimates for $\widehat{\xi}^{\cdot}$ and the associated $95\%$ confidence intervals.
-The OLS estimate $\widehat{\xi}^\textup{OLS}$ is large and statistically significant, which is in line with positive associations found in previous studies. $\widehat{\xi}^\textup{FE}$ is substantially smaller by about 70\%, but still positive and statistically significant.\footnote{We also estimated OLS models without and with individual-specific fixed-effects for anxiety disorders.
-The estimated coefficient for abortion is about two-third of the magnitude of the one obtained when using AMD as outcome.
-The results can be found in Table \ref{app:anxiety} in Appendix \ref{app_tab}.} The results for $\widehat{\xi}^\textup{GFE}_2$, $\widehat{\xi}^\textup{GFE}_3$ and $\widehat{\xi}^\textup{GFE}_4$ are extremely close to zero and precisely estimated.
+Figure \ref{fig_coeff} displays the coefficient estimates for $\widehat{\xi}^{\cdot}$ and the associated $95\%$ confidence intervals.
+The OLS estimate $\widehat{\xi}^\textup{OLS}$ is large and statistically significant, which is in line with positive associations found in previous studies.
+The OLS-FE estimate $\widehat{\xi}^\textup{FE}$ is about 70\% smaller than $\widehat{\xi}^\textup{OLS}$, but still positive and highly significant.
+The GFE estimates $\widehat{\xi}^\textup{GFE}_2$, $\widehat{\xi}^\textup{GFE}_3$ and $\widehat{\xi}^\textup{GFE}_4$ are very close to zero and precisely estimated.
 We attribute this precision to the large differences in the unobserved heterogeneity profiles.
-Accounting for these different patterns drastically reduces the overall variance.
-Adding additional groups (beyond what we consider reasonable from our criteria), further reduces the size of the estimated standard errors.
-We observe a similar pattern in our simulations.
-We attribute this to the behavior of the estimator when additional groups are added: according to the objective that the estimator tries to minimize, we group individuals with similar time-varying unobserved characteristics, thus mechanically reducing the variation in the model.
+Accounting for these patterns drastically reduces the overall variance.
+Adding more groups further reduces the estimated standard errors.
+We observe a similar behavior in our simulations: due to the objective minimized by the estimator, we group individuals with similar time-varying unobserved characteristics, thus mechanically reducing variation when groups are added.

-The GFE estimates are smaller than $\widehat{\xi}^\textup{FE}$ by at least a factor of 15, and the signs are negative.\footnote{The 95\% confidence intervals for the GFE estimates and the OLS estimate with individual-specific fixed-effects, $\widehat{\xi}^\textup{FE}$, ($[0.01627,0.00213]$) only marginally overlap for $\widehat{\xi}^\textup{GFE}_2$ ($[0.00331,-0.00348]$).
-We do not find any overlap in the 95\% confidence intervals for the estimated coefficients with $G=3$ and $G=4$ with that of $\widehat{\xi}^\textup{FE}$.} Moreover, all GFE point estimates are very similar and they all lie within each other's 95\% confidence intervals.
-This indicates that our estimated coefficients of interest are not very sensitive to the chosen number of groups.
-Our simulation results confirm this behavior: as soon as we choose the correct number of groups, the estimated coefficient shrinks to zero and remains stable around zero when adding superfluous groups (see Figure \ref{fig:sim_coef}).
+The GFE estimates are considerably smaller than $\widehat{\xi}^\textup{FE}$ and slightly negative.\footnote{The 95\% confidence intervals for the GFE estimates and the OLS FE estimate, $\widehat{\xi}^\textup{FE}$, ($[0.01627,0.00213]$) only marginally overlap for $\widehat{\xi}^\textup{GFE}_2$ ($[0.00331,-0.00348]$).
+We do not find any overlap in the 95\% confidence intervals for the estimated coefficients with $G=3$ and $G=4$ with that of $\widehat{\xi}^\textup{FE}$.} All GFE point estimates are very similar and lie within each other's 95\% confidence intervals.
+Our estimates are thus not very sensitive to the chosen number of groups.
+Our simulations confirm this: once we reach the correct number of groups, the estimated coefficient shrinks to around zero and remains stable when adding superfluous groups (see Figure \ref{fig:sim_coef}).